madlambda/Acorn/docs/hierarchical-fs.md

 ## Programming language examples

-Below is a simple system call proposal for a hypothetical (new) operating
+Below is a simple system call proposal for a hypothetical operating system:
-system:

 The programming languages that supports typed structures can make use of its in memory structs to hold file system data.
 Eg.: